 Dark Side of the Moon is ultimately a united group of thematic ideas that act as a cautionary tale.
-There is a lot of bleak lyrics and the concept itself is fairly bleak.
+There are a lot of bleak lyrics, and the concept itself is fairly bleak.
 The bleak concepts on the album are referred to as the dark side of the moon.
-The hopeful ideas and concepts related to humanity are represented by the sun which only appears at the end of the album.
+The hopeful ideas and concepts related to humanity are represented by the sun, which only appears at the end of the album.

 With the moon eclipsing the sun at the end of the album, the album seems to suggest that the madness will pass like the eclipse that is blocking the sun will eventually come to pass.

 Share Your Thoughts on Dark Side of the Moon